Antoniskp/apofasi/README.md

 Use the `./deploy_client.sh` helper to compile the Vite client and populate `client/dist`, which the server serves in production.
-The script checks for unresolved merge conflicts before running so you get a clear message with steps to resolve them instead of Git errors during deployment.
+The script checks for unresolved merge conflicts or in-progress merges/rebases before running so you get a clear message with steps to resolve or abort them instead of Git errors during deployment.

 ## Social login (Google & Facebook)